 Teen line: Due to concerns about the coronavirus and to protect the health of our volunteers, our phone lines will temporarily close starting Friday, March 13th.
 Please note that our emails are answered by both our teen and adult volunteers.
 If this is an emergency, please call 911 or go to your nearest hospital.
 If you are feeling suicidal and need to speak to someone right away, please call the 24/7 National Suicide Prevention Lifeline at 1-800-273-8255.
 Talknow by email.

 AlcoholRehabGuide.org, which is an organization dedicated to providing extensive and reliable information on the various aspects of alcohol abuse and addiction.
 As you know, adolescents who start drinking before the age of 15 are four times more likely to become alcohol dependent at some point in their lives.

 Warning Signs and Effects Of Alcohol

 Although there are many warning signs for alcoholism, some can be hard to identify.

 Treating and Understanding Alcoholism Treatment

-Those struggling with an alcohol use disorder (AUD), may feel as though there’s no end in sight.
-There are many treatment options available today that will help recover from alcoholism and get back to living a healthy and fulfilling life.
+Those struggling with an alcohol use disorder (AUD) may feel as though there’s no end in sight.
+There are many treatment options available today that will help you recover from alcoholism and get back to living a healthy and fulfilling life.